-83. Mining activities on the Flat Canyon Lease, individually and when added to other past, present, and reasonably foreseeable future activities have potentially significant direct, indirect, and cumulative impacts on air quality and climate affecting communities and the environment in the region.
-In spite of this, neither BLM nor the Forest Service analyzed air quality and climate impacts, including carbon costs, associated with expanding the Skyline Mine.

-84. Because Federal Defendants failed to take a hard look at the direct, indirect, and cumulative impacts associated with expanding the Skyline Mine, their decisions to approve the Flat Canyon Lease were "arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law," in violation of NEPA and the APA.
-5 U.S.C. §§ 706(1), (2)(A).
+- 95. Mining activities on the Flat Canyon Lease, individually and when added to other past, present, and reasonably foreseeable future activities have potentially significant direct, indirect, and cumulative impacts on air quality, climate, and wildlife such as the greater sagegrouse, affecting communities and the environment in the region.
+In spite of this, neither BLM nor the Forest Service analyzed air quality and climate impacts, including carbon costs, or impacts on greater sage-grouse and its habitat associated with expanding the Skyline Mine. - 96.
+By failing to take a hard look at the direct, indirect, and cumulative impacts associated with expanding the Skyline Mine in the 2002 EIS, BLM's decision to approve the Flat Canyon Lease and the Forest Service's decision to consent to BLM's issuance of the Flat Canyon Lease were "arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law," in violation of NEPA and the APA.
+5 U.S.C. § 706(2).